 Could The Deep South’s Shifting Demographics Spell Big Wins for Democrats?

-June 24, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+June 24, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 In an article released today, The Atlantic examined how shifting demographics in the Deep South may have not only played a part in the recent elections, but could spell a Southern rebound for Democrats.